 8. University of the Witwatersrand

-Wits university has produced 3 Nobel laurettes.
+Wits University has produced 3 Nobel laureates.

 Sir Aaron Klug: As mentioned above, he was the 1982 Nobel Prize in Chemistry for his development of crystallographic electron microscopy and his structural elucidation of biologically important nucleic acid-protein complexes.

 Nadine Gordimer: 1991 Nobel Prize in Literature.
 She was the first White African woman to win a Nobel Prize.
 She was recognized as a woman “who through her magnificent epic writing has – in the words of Alfred Nobel – been of very great benefit to humanity”.

 Gordimer’s writing dealt with moral and racial issues, particularly apartheid in South Africa.

 Sydney Brenner: 2002 Nobel Prize in Physiology or Medicine.
 Brenner made significant contributions to work on the genetic code, and other areas of molecular biology while working in the Medical Research Council (MRC) Laboratory of Molecular Biology in Cambridge, England.

 Nelson Mandela, who attended but did not graduate from the university.

 9. The North-West University

 Frederik Willem de Klerk: His role in dismantling apartheid and introducing universal suffrage to South Africa brought him international recognition and praise, including the Félix Houphouët-Boigny Peace Prize in 1991, the Prince of Asturias Award in 1992, and the Nobel Peace Prize in 1993.